|

 "Have armed boarding parties

-standing by," Dal El ordered.
-The order had already been given by
+standing by," the Vice Elite ordered.
+The order had already been

 the ship's Captain, however, it was customary for Dal to go through the